PREBLE COUNTY, Ohio (WDTN) – Several reports of small funnel clouds prompted the activation of tornado sirens in Preble County Tuesday.

 These types of funnel clouds rarely touch the ground and are unlikely to cause significant damage if they do.

 The Sheriff’s Office says a deputy spotted one of these funnel clouds and was concerned that it looked too close to the ground, so tornado sirens were initially activated in Eaton and West Alexandria before being activated county-wide as a precaution.

-No official tornado warning was issued by the National Weather Service.Grab the FREE WDTN News App for iPhone or Android.
+No official tornado warning was issued by the National Weather Service.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.